Mariusthvdb/custom-icon-color/README.md

 * [Entity card](https://www.home-assistant.io/lovelace/entity/)
 * [Button card](https://www.home-assistant.io/lovelace/button/)

+A big thank you to @elchininet for his amazing contributions enabking these features.

 **New Custom More-info**

 [Custom More-info](https://github.com/Mariusthvdb/custom-more-info) is a new custom Plugin for Home Assistant and superseeds the plugin `custom-attributes` announced below.